datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/github-api.md

 The endpoint above will display as follows in the nav tree once your API has successfully connected.

-![Github Endpoints][image-3]
+![GitHub Endpoints][image-3]

 ## Sample Queries

 The following queries are intended to help you get started, and make life simpler querying within your API.

-For the following examples, suppose that my Github data source was called `mygithubapi` and I want to query an endpoint.
-The endpoint goes after the Github data source name:
+For the following examples, suppose that my GitHub data source was called `mygithubapi` and I want to query an endpoint.
+The endpoint goes after the GitHub data source name:

 !!! example "FROM Clause"